-The Consumer Advocate/Patient Representative (ext.
+Patient Advocacy (ext.
 2150) is a direct link to the Hospital administration and serves as a liaison between the patient, the family and the Hospital.
-The Consumer Advocate's goal is to improve the hospital experience by explaining policy, answering questions, and seeking solutions to problems.
+The Patient Advocate's goal is to improve the hospital experience by explaining policy, answering questions, and seeking solutions to problems.

 The Ethics Committee serves as an advisory body to the staff on matters relating to ethical issues presented while rendering care and treatment to patients.
 If you have ethical concerns about your care or the care of a family member, you may notify your physician, nurse, or contact the ethics committee directly at ext.
 1205.

 Foreign Language Interpretation

 Interpretation services for more than 140 foreign languages are available upon request.
 Sign Language interpretation is also available.
 Your nurse can access these services for you or a family member.

 The Hospital provides the services of a Notary Public between the hours of 9:00 am and 4:00 pm.
 The service is provided free of charge and a photo ID is required.
 If you need a Notary Public, please dial ext.
 3200 and leave your name, phone number and/or hospital room number.
 The Notary-on-Call will contact you to schedule an appointment.

 Care of the spirit is an integral part of patient care at White Plains Hospital.
 A Chaplain is available to support patients and families who are encountering the challenges of illness, treatment options, or loss.